-The team at NAAMA offers customised treatment plans for your personal laser tattoo removal.
-We factor in the colour, design, size and location of your tattoo, as well as your skin type (which is great for those with dark skin tones or sensitive skin), and future vision for your skin.
+The team at NAAMA offers customized treatment plans for your personal laser tattoo removal.
+We factor in the color, design, size and location of your tattoo, as well as your skin type (which is great for those with dark skin tones or sensitive skin), and future vision for your skin.

 Our low-energy tattoo removal lasers significantly reduces the recovery time between each session, which means less downtime between treatments and faster tattoo removal results.

 Our low-energy tattoo removal lasers significantly reduces the recovery time between each session, which means less downtime between treatments and faster tattoo removal results.
 Here at NAAMA, we specialize in rapid tattoo removal using our unique laser system that can completely remove your tattoo.
 Not only that - our treatment is gentle on skin, meaning less downtime between sessions for a quicker removal time.